Updated: Dec 19, 2022

 First, you need to get medical help as soon as the accident happens.
 Some cyclists brush off possible injuries thinking they aren't as severe as they believe.
-However, some injuries might not be immediately apparent—either because they're not visible, not felt, or the cyclist is feeling a wave of adrenaline that's keeping them from feeling the pain.
+However, some injuries might not be immediately apparent—either because they're not visible or felt, or the cyclist is feeling a wave of adrenaline keeping them from feeling the pain.

 Afterward, go to every scheduled doctor's appointment.
-This is how your medical provider will be able to monitor your health and oversee your recovery.
+This is how your medical provider can monitor your health and oversee your recovery.
 Follow your doctor's treatment and prescription instructions in the letter.
 Failure to do so may be used against you as proof that the accident did not seriously harm you.

 Additionally, having medical records of your injuries is a great way to leave evidence of your injuries.
 You or your California Personal Injury Lawyer can obtain these records for when you need to prove the severity of your injuries.

 When you're trying to get accident claims for your injuries, you'll need proof of the expenses you've incurred.
 This is because the point of compensation is to pay for all the losses you've sustained, including medical fees, property damage, and income loss.

 While there are economic (tangible losses, like medical fees) and non-economic (intangible losses, like emotional distress) damages, getting economic damages is the easiest.
 This is because it is relatively easy to prove, given that you have all the receipts, invoices, and medical records to show how much you lost during the accident.

 Make a list of all the expenses you've incurred due to the accident.
 Save everything relating to the accident, including medical bills, bike repair or replacement estimates, and messages or emails about missing work or other commitments.
 If you cannot return to work while recovering, that will count as lost income and can be shown through your pay stubs, employee records, etc.